 Name of visitor/s

 Date/time of visit

 Purpose of visit

 Access to pupils

 (outline access)

 Supervision arrangements

-(including arrangements for break and

-lunchtime where applicable)
+(including arrangements for break and lunchtime where applicable)

-Daga visitor have a valid anhanced

 Does visitor have a valid enhanced DBS?

-DB3 !

 Completed by: (Teacher) Signed:

-Completed by.
-(Teacher) Date:
+, , , , , , , , , , , , , , , , , , , , Date:

 Authorised by: Signed:

-nationod by.
 Date:

-Bato.

-APPENDIX 6: Policy for Staff Induction All new staff should be inducted into the school according to the following procedures and timeframe.
+APPENDIX 6: Policy for Staff Induction

+All new staff should be inducted into the school according to the following procedures and timeframe.